NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 | `*atmos_diurn.nc`     | files contain **hourly** MGCM output averaged over 5 days   |
 | `*atmos_daily.nc`     | **continuous time series** of the MGCM output               |

-> Note that the 5-digit number at the begining of each netCDF file corresponds to the sol number at which that file's records begin.
-These files are pulled from a simulation that was warm-started from a 10 year run.
-10 years x ~668 sols/year = 6680 sols.
+> Note that the 5-digit number at the begining of each `netCDF` file corresponds to the sol number at which that file's records begin.
+These files are pulled from a simulation that was warm-started from a 10 year run. `10 years x ~668 sols/year = 6680 sols`.
 The earliest date on our files is 07180 (the middle of the year).

-For easier post-processing and plotting, we can combine like files along the time axis to create one of each filetype:
+For easier post-processing and plotting, we can combine like files along the `time` axis to create one of each filetype:

 ```bash
 (amesGCM3)>$ MarsFiles.py *fixed.nc -c